4renginy/Amazon_Vine_Analysis/README.md

                     Five star percentage for nonvine club members      46.39 % Five star percentage for wine club members         42.03 %

-Conculution 1: Based on our calculations five star percentage from non wine club memebers is higher than wine club members, in addition when we  consider the count of nonvine members to vine members the cost is not worth the return.
+Conculution 1: Based on our calculations five star percentage from nonwine club memebers is higher than wine club members, that shows no bias for the vine program

-However we wanted to make sure the concution withdrow is accurate went one step ahead and run more calcuations by including verified purchases.
+However we wanted to make sure the concution withdrow is accurate went one step ahead and run more calcuations by including verified purchase.

                 Percentage of five star ratings for nonvine members with verified purchases:         48.06 %